These 4-ingredient savory chickpea waffles are insanely easy and are naturally gluten-free and paleo!

-These are the easiest waffles you will ever make, consisting of a mere 4 ingredients, with a batter that comes together in seconds (watch the VIDEO below!).
+These are the easiest waffles you will ever make, consisting of a mere 4 ingredients, with a batter that comes together in seconds.
 While it’s definitely a fast recipe, it does require a bit of advance planning, as the batter needs to sit for an hour to allow the flour to absorb the liquid.
-However, it can sit out all day long so I whisk up the batter in the morning after breakfast; leave it on the counter; and it’s ready for me come dinnertime.
+However, it can sit out all day, so I whisk up the batter in the morning after breakfast; leave it on the counter; and it’s ready for me come dinnertime.

-If I have more time, I’ll gussy things up with a mix of sautéed vegetables (any will do, but right now I’m into leeks, asparagus and peas), a drizzle of mint-flecked yogurt, and crispy chickpeas.
-The chickpeas are a staple around here, which we eat on salads or as a snack straight off the pan.
+While it’s hard to resist eating the chickpea waffles on their own straight out of the waffle maker, I prefer to turn them into a meal by piling them with savory toppings such as sautéed vegetables, fried or poached eggs (bacon optional), or even a mix of leftovers.
+If I’m short on time, one of my favorite variations is to top the waffles with sautéed spinach, a dollop of plain yogurt, some flaky sea salt and a smattering of chopped pistachios.
+If I have more time, I’ll gussy things up with a mix of sautéed vegetables (any will do, but right now I’m into leeks, asparagus and peas), a drizzle of mint-flecked yogurt, and roasted chickpeas.
+The sweet-and-smoky chickpeas (recipe below!) are a staple around here, and we eat them on salads or as a snack straight off the pan.
 They’re delicious with the waffles, and I get a strange satisfaction out of the fact that I’m serving chickpeas two ways (probably because it allows me to say, “it’s double the fun!” much to the eye rolling of my family).

 So what if I can’t have waffles at breakfast?
 I like them better at dinner anyway.

-Get the Recipe!
+Get the recipe!

-- 2 cups (7 ounces) chickpea (garbanzo bean) flour
+- 2 cups (7oz/200g) chickpea flour (also called garbanzo bean flour)

 - 2 cups water

 - 2 tablespoons extra virgin olive oil, plus more for waffle iron

-- In a large bowl, whisk together the chickpea flour, water, olive oil, salt and sugar until smooth (the batter will be quite thin).
+In a large bowl, whisk together the chickpea flour, water, olive oil, salt and sugar (if using) until smooth (the batter will be quite thin).
 Cover and let sit at room temperature at least 1 hour, or up to 9 hours.
 Do Ahead: The batter can be made up to 9 hours in advance.
 Store at room temperature.

 - Preheat a waffle iron to medium-high.

-- Brush the waffle iron with a bit of olive oil or spray it with cooking spray.
+Brush the waffle iron with a bit of olive oil or spray it with cooking spray.
 Working in batches, cook the waffles until golden and crisp.
 Serve immediately.
 Do Ahead: The waffles can be kept warm in a 200˚F oven for 15 minutes.
 Once cooled, the waffles can be stored between layers of parchment or wax paper and frozen for up to 2 months.
 Reheat in a toaster oven.

 - ½ teaspoon smoked paprika

-- ½ teaspoon garlic powder
+- ½ teaspoon granulated garlic (or garlic powder)